 Table of Contents

-How Minner Vines Moncus Injury Lawyers Can Help With a Medical Malpractice Claim in Lexington
+How Minner Vines Injury Lawyers, PLLC Can Help With a Medical Malpractice Claim in Lexington

 According to some experts, medical malpractice is the third leading cause of death in the U.S. As many as 440,000 people die because of medical errors each year.
 Unfortunately, when a doctor makes a mistake, the patient is left to suffer the consequences.

 An experienced Lexington personal injury lawyer can help you fight to hold the negligent healthcare provider accountable.